Ansible

 Testing Openshift Origin V3 with Ansible and Vagrant on OS X

 The OpenShift Origin project provides Ansible playbooks and roles for installing OpenShift on various infratructure.
 I’m going to try out the example using Vagrant and VirtualBox on my Mac.
 I’m not very familiar with Vagrant or OpenShift v3 yet, so I’m just going to think out loud and see how it goes.
 I’ve also recently started testing OpenShift Enterprise.
-Some Background OpenShift Origin is an opensource PaaS (platform as a service).

 Continue reading